qmk/qmk_firmware/keyboards/treasure/type9s2/readme.md

 * Hardware Supported: Treasure TYPE-9 Series II PCB
 * Hardware Availability: [Treasure Store](http://treasuretypes.com)

+To place the keyboard into bootloader mode in order to flash it, use the reset button on the PCB.

 Make example for this keyboard (after setting up your build environment):

     make treasure/type9s2:default